 Kanban, meaning “signboard” or “billboard” in Japanese, was invented by Taiichi Ohno, one of Toyota’s engineers in the 1940s.
 The idea is simple.

-First, each project is split into stories.
-Neil Killick has published a great article about how to slice your stories to deliver value to your customers as soon as possible.
+First, each project is split into user stories to deliver value to your customers as soon as possible.
 Then, the different process states are specified – To Do, Doing, Done.
 Define your starting and ending point of the process.
 These are your To Do and Done states.
 Then split all activities in between into steps.
 These are your Doing states.